How do I build a Simple Canvas Course?

 8. Edit Assignment Details for the Paper

 Click the Paper assignment from the Assignments page.
 Click the Edit button.

 - Copy text from your Assignment prompt and paste it in the Rich Content Editor.

 - Enter 100 in the Points field.
 The due date field should be populated.

-- Click the Show Advanced Options link and select Online Submission from the Submission dropdown menu.
+- Select Online Submission from the Submission drop-down menu.

 - Click the Update Assignment button.

 9. Edit Assignment Details for the Graded Discussion